pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Sonos, a misstep,
+A promise unkept,
-Users yearn for clarity,
+Sonos seeks to mend their ways,
-Sound systems in chaos.
+Sound lost in the noise.
 ```

 Reference: